caraya/personal-blog/content/blog/xml-vs-json-is-xml-still-relevant.md

 XQuery is to XML what SQL is to databases.
 It is designed to extract, manipulate, and reconstruct XML data.

 - **XQuery 1.0**: The base recommendation (2007), providing FLWOR expressions (For, Let, Where, Order by, Return).
+- **XQuery 2.0**: This version was skipped to align version numbers with XSLT and XPath.
 - **XQuery 3.0**: Added "Group By" clauses, "Try/Catch" error handling, and Windowing clauses for complex data analysis.
-(Note: Version 2.0 was skipped to align version numbers with XSLT and XPath).
 - **XQuery 3.1**: The latest version (2017).
 It introduced Maps and Arrays, allowing XQuery to query and generate JSON just as easily as XML.

 The following example uses XQuery 3.0 to group books by genre and calculate statistics: